canelacho/javascript/README.md

 Today I consider myself as a Fullstack developer, JS evangelizer and lover of JS Technology, I enjoy a lot share with others my knowledge and teach how to use it!

-I use MEVN Stack but maybe tomorrow I'll be using other JS stuff, maybe I will use other tools because I'm always learning and improving myself, and of course, I'm always open to new technologies.
+I use MEVN Stack but maybe tomorrow I'll be using other JS stuff because I'm always learning and improving myself, and of course, I'm always open to new technologies.

 This is July 2018, I will try to use the latest functions, methods and options in JS.
 This help me to memorize details and structures.
 Repeating is the best way to remember something and improve your learning.
 If you find this information in the future, maybe isn't new stuff but belive me, right now this features are so cool!

 If you want to watch the videos go to ["Canelacho's Youtube Channel"](https://www.temp.com)  - Videos are in Spanish.

 ### I will show you things like:
-- "what is and why use strict mode"
+- "What is? and Why use strict mode"
 - "Using Template String / Template Literal"
 - "Methods with Array and Objects" ( filter(), map(), reduce(), foreach(), some(), every(), and others...)
 - "Arrow functions"